pytroll/mipp/doc/source/index.rst

 ========================================
 .. centered:: Norrkoping, 3 March 2010

-This is a presentaion of (and an exercise in sphinx):
+This is a presentation of (and an exercise in sphinx):

 .. toctree::
    :maxdepth: 1